Snektron/pareas/README.md

 ```
 $ pareas <input path> -o <output path>
 ```
 See `pareas --help` for additional options.
+See `doc/language.md` for a description of the programming language.

 ### The json parser